HMouaziz/solar-system-3d-map/README.md

 ## Introduction

 The Solar System 3D Map application provides an interactive 3D representation of the solar system.
-It includes the major planets and the sun, allowing users to explore their relative positions and orbits(not yet see v2 @).
+It includes the major planets and the sun, allowing users to explore their relative positions and orbits(see: [solar-system-renderer](https://github.com/HMouaziz/solar-system-renderer) for imporved version).

 ## Features